-We’re all familiar with the traditional standard ancillary benefits offering—dental, vision and life insurance plans.
-Ancillary benefits are offered through group insurance, either paid 100 percent by the employee or shared contribution with the employee and employer.
+We’re all familiar with the traditional standard ancillary benefits offering — dental, vision and life insurance plans.
+Ancillary benefits are offered through group insurance, either paid 100 per cent by the employee or shared contribution with the employee and employer.
 These are still valued benefits, but today’s employee is looking for more in their benefits package.

 This is where voluntary/worksite benefits come into play.
 Voluntary benefits, or employee-paid benefits, are offered by an employer to their employees as a solution to meet the employee’s unique needs and fill potential gaps in their benefits coverage.

 In recent years we’ve seen a slight shift from traditional ancillary benefits to the inclusion of voluntary benefits.
 Employers are still offering dental, vision and life insurance, but are also opting to provide more choice offerings when it comes to benefits.
+Since the offerings, local dentistry Dentist Sarasota, has seen an increase in check-ups from local residents.

 Voluntary benefits tend to fall into four categories: Health, Wealth, Security, and Personal.